 The Balearics have proved a family favourite and Gucci’s best-loved beaches are the white sands of Formentera.
 “I remember going there once, not to a specific place — and we said ‘let’s just follow the wind’.
 That was great — going sailing for two days with more wind, or less wind, and just enjoying time on the boat.
 It gives you the sense of freedom.
 I have the same enthusiasm that my father had for sailing and a true respect for our old ladies, Creole and Avel.”

-First published in the June 2016 edition of Boat International
+First published in the June 2017 edition of BOAT International